atalw/fromthetensor/README.md

 # From the Tensor to the Transformer

-This repository contains a series of mini-projects that build up the core components of modern deep learning frameworks from scratch.
-The goal is to understand the magic behind libraries like PyTorch and Tinygrad by building them ourselves, from the tensor up to a full-blown transformer model.
+This repository contains a series of mini-projects that build up the core components of modern deep learning frameworks from scratch all they way up to a full-blown transformer model.

 ## Section 1: The Building Blocks: Autograd Engine